ehoneahobed/projectvibeit/README.md

 - **Admin**: Full platform access, user management, analytics, system settings

 See [Roles & Permissions Guide](./docs/roles-and-permissions.md) for detailed information.

+## 💬 Discussion System

+The platform includes a comprehensive discussion system that enables collaborative learning:

+### For Students
+- **Ask Questions**: Create discussions on any lesson to get help
+- **Community Support**: Reply to other students' questions
+- **Track Progress**: See resolved discussions and learning history
+- **Easy Navigation**: Discussions are integrated into lesson pages

+### For Admins & Contributors
+- **Moderation Tools**: Manage all discussions across courses
+- **Analytics Dashboard**: View discussion statistics and engagement
+- **Search & Filter**: Find specific discussions by content or status
+- **Resolve Discussions**: Mark questions as resolved when answered

+See [Discussion System Guide](./docs/discussion-system.md) for detailed information.

 ## 🎨 Design System